ingadhoc/account-payment/account_payment_group/README.rst

 By default payments are managed on one step, if you want, you can use two steps to confirm payments on supplier payments.
 This option is available per company.

+A new security group "See Payments Menu" is created and native odoo payments menus are assigned to that group.

 Installation
 ============